5 Great Website Structure Tips for SEO

 One reason that you should care about user experience is that things like bounce rates, time on site, and click-through rates are also considered in your SEO rankings.
 Plus, these metrics correspond with the efficacy of your content marketing methods in converting customers.

-How do you know if you have achieved a good customer experience with your website structure?
+How do you know if you have achieved a good customer experience with your website content structure?
 Have people test it.
 They should be able to get from point to point with ease, even if they do not have much experience with your site or knowledge of your industry.

-You want to continually monitor your website to ensure that you do not end up with unintentional duplicate copy, even if you use a content marketing agency.
+You want to continually monitor your website to ensure that you do not end up with an unintentional duplicate copy, even if you use a content marketing agency.
 Although there are ways to reproduce your content without punishment, for the most part, any duplicate copy is considered spam, and thus it hurts your rankings.

 From time to time, you might decide to reorganize your website or make some changes.
 This might lead to accidental duplicate copy.
 Therefore, you want to run an audit to ensure that you do not have more than one page of the same information.

-Your structure also helps you avoid punishment for duplicate copy.
+Your website content structure also helps you avoid punishment for duplicate copy.
 There are times where you might have duplicate content on purpose, or you might be republishing content with permission of the owner.
 There are codes you can include in the URL and other elements of the structure that tell Google and other search engines not to index it so it does not affect your rankings:

 - Use a 301 redirect to tell Google the preferred page to index